microsoft/BotFramework-WebChat/HOOKS.md

 useTextBoxValue(): [string, (value: string): void]
 ```

-This function will return the text box value, and a setter function for the value.
+This function will return the text box value, and a setter function to set the value.

-The setter function will also stop dictation if started.
+The setter function will call the setter of [`useSendBoxValue`](#usesendboxvalue) and also stop dictation if started.

 ## `TypingIndicator`